 The atmosphere was set by the vivid décor.
 “It was a bohemian wonderland,” gushes the bride.
 Every color of the rainbow was represented in some way in the reception space, from the vibrant florals and votive candles to the goblets and napkins.
 Muted lace linens and table runners provided balance and complemented the rustic-chic wooden tables and chairs.
 Even the lounge area had colorful vintage-bohemian furniture, but perhaps the biggest focal point was the fountain.
 The water fixture was of Spanish style, fitting with the rest of the ranch, but the design team had it overflowing with blooms: bright orange and pink roses, green hydrangeas and amaranth, as well as eucalyptus and other foliage.

-As the night came to a close and the couple was left with only memories and the beautiful photos captured by Laurie Bailey Photography, Rachel says there is not a single thing she would change about the wedding.
+As the night came to a close and the couple was left with only memories and the beautiful photos, Rachel says there is not a single thing she would change about the wedding.
 Cameron agrees: “I’d do it all over again tomorrow if I could.”